rubocode/black-metal-theme-neovim/README.md

 This new version is based on the great work done by @cdmill on https://github.com/cdmill/neomodern.nvim.
 Big hail to him!

+If you want to support the project, buy a T-shirt with the logo on [printify](https://black-metal-neovim.printify.me/product/19851229/neovim-graphic-unisex-softstyle-t-shirt-alternative-style-for-music-lovers)!

 ## Included themes

 ### Bathory